igorline/slither_wiki/Detector-Documentation.md

 All the calls to `get` revert, breaking Bob's smart contract execution.

 ### Recommendation
-Ensure that attributes of contracts compiled prior to Solidity 0.5.0 are correct.
+Ensure that attributes of contracts compiled before Solidity 0.5.0 are correct.

 ## Divide before multiply
 ### Configuration